djepar/djepar.github.io/BlogEntry.md

 ### Cookiepedia
 Adding an About Us page, and more importantly, adding the generating recipe to generate the recipe on the recipes page.

-### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+### OS (Google Coursera IT Course 5 : IT Security: Defense against the digital dark arts)
 Finished the malicious software session and start the network attacks session.

 ## 16 october